mozilla/glean/docs/dev/ffi/when-to-use-what-in-the-ffi.md

    `Long`/`Int`.
 (You can also use `u64`/`u32` for `Long`/`Int`, if you're certain the value is not negative)

-3. `char`: I really don't see a reason you need to pass a single codepoint over the FFI, but if someone needs to do this, they instead should just pass it as a `u32`.
+3. `char`: I really don't see a reason you need to pass a single code point over the FFI, but if someone needs to do this, they instead should just pass it as a `u32`.

     If you do this, you should probably be aware of the fact that Java chars are 16